medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 }
 ```

-When a deal is deactivated, all ramining budget is refunded to the data consumer's account.
+When a deal is deactivated, all remaining budget is refunded to the data consumer's account.
 After the deal is deactivated, data providers cannot provide their data to this deal, and the status of the deal changes to `DEAL_STATUS_INACTIVE`.

 ## Backwards Compatibility